keithjgrant/sidecar-beta/src/pages/drinks/bees-knees.md

   "shaken"
 ]
 ---
-Add gin, lemon juice, and [honey syrup](/ingredients/simple-syrups/#honey-syrup) to a cocktail shaker.
-Shake.
+Shake vigorously with plenty of ice.
 Strain into coupe glass.

 Garnish with lemon twist.